toivoh/tt07-basilisc-2816-cpu/docs/info.md

 		- The processor starts to operate on each bit of incoming read data as it arrives
 	- Saves area compared to processing 8/16 bits per cycle / using a parallel access register file
 	- No point in calculating faster than the memory interface allows
-- 8x 8-bit general purpose registers that can be paired into 4x 16-bit general purpose registers, plus an 8 bit stack register
+- 8x 8-bit general purpose registers that can be paired into 4x 16-bit general purpose registers, plus an 8 bit stack pointer register
 - 8 bit and 16 bit versions of almost all instructions
 - 64 kB address space
 - 16 bits/instruction
 - Quite regular and orthogonal instruction encoding, most instructions can use most addressing modes
-	- `op reg, src` and `op src, reg` instruction forms
+	- `op reg, src` and `op dest, reg` instruction forms
 - Instructions:
 	- `mov`, `swap`
 	- `binop`: `add/adc/sub/sbc/and/or/xor/cmp/test`